zellwk/zellwk.com/src/posts/2018-03-21-calculator-part-1.md

 })
 ```

-**If the calculator shows 0, we want to replace the calculator's display with the clicked key.** We can do so by replacing the display's textContent property.
+**If the calculator shows 0, we want to replace the calculator's display with the textContent of the clicked key.** We can do so by replacing the display's textContent property.

 ```js
 if (!action) {